 Research has shown that our brain learns best in a sensory-rich environment.
 Parents can support your child’s sensory development with some of these simple and fun activities.

 - Messy play using different modalities such as paints, sand, lotion, macaroni to expose children to different textures

 - Rough and tumble play that let children get physically involved and learn about their own bodies

 - Plan family trips to places like Forest Adventure Bedok Reservoir Park, Toa Payoh Sensory Park, Jacob Ballas Children’s Garden at Singapore Botanic Gardens, Bishan Park Playground where they offer a variety of equipment that stimulate and challenge their sensory, physical, cognitive, social and emotional growth

 - Water or sand play at the beaches and swimming pools

 - Get your child involved in household chores by helping to set up dinner table or assist in meal preparation, clean the house, carry laundry or groceries basket

 - Gradually incorporate different food textures such as crunchy, chewy, smooth or thick textures into their meals

-It is important that parents remember to create a safe, fun and controlled environment for your child when engaging your child’s participation in the activities above.
+It is important that parents remember to create a safe, fun and controlled environment for their child when engaging their child’s participation in the activities above.
 Parents could also check out the following resources for more information on sensory processing disorder and how to help their child: